DWFT: 2017-present: FM2, Capital FM2, The Capital

 In almost 9 months under the new format and for the first time in the history of government radio, 1043 FM2 was ranked by Nielsen as the #1 station in the Niche (A, B, and upper C) market.

 On December 11, 2017, PBS retired its old callsign DWBR in favor of DWFT as it appeared on its website and now being used on sign-on and sign-off notices.
 The said callsign change is made to reflect the new branding, serving as complement to the newly launched sister station 87.5 FM1.

 Started from August 2, 2019, FM2 began plays the music of 2000s with a new show Friday Y2K.
 Since then, music from the 2000s and 10 years behind the current year is integrated to its regular playlist.

 On February 3, 2020 (one day after the station's 3rd anniversary as FM2), the station was renamed as Capital FM2.

 In late June 2022, Friday Y2K was entirely removed from the station.

+Under the new PBS director general Fernando "Dindo" Amparo Sanga, since September 2024, the FM2 branding has officially dropped and its broadcast hours have been reduced from 6 am to 10 pm daily, along with sister station 87.5 Republika (now 87.5 Republika ni Juan).

+On February 17, 2025, The Capital began simulcasting selected news programs from its sister station Radyo Pilipinas - Radyo Publiko 738 during mornings, while maintaining its music programming during the rest of the broadcast day.